dom-kufel/dominik-kufel.github.io/blog/_posts/2024-06-17-neural_quantum-intro.md

 ## Neural networks for quantum - hopes

-Great!
+Wonderful!
 So far we have studied three key ideas for applying neural networks to quantum many-body problems.
 To recap:

 1. Represent the coefficients of a quantum state using a neural network,
 2. Sample the expectation value of energy to get the loss function[^8],